Alex-Huleatt/wolfssl-examples/tls/tutorial-tcp-tls.md

 ### Adding Server Multi-threading
 To add multi-threading support to the basic `tls-server.c` that we created above, we will be using pthreads.
 Multi-threading will allow the server to handle multiple client connections at the same time.
 It will pass each new connection off into it's own thread.
 To do this we will create a new function called `ThreadHandler`.
 This function will be passed off to its own thread when a new client connection is accepted.
 We will also be making some minor changes to our `main()` and `AcceptAndRead` functions.

 We will start by adding a `#include <pthread.h>` followed by removing our `WOLFSSL_CTX* ctx` from our main() function and making it global.
 This will allow our threads to have access to it.
-Because we are no long passing it into the `AcceptAndRead` function, we need to modify the prototype function to no longer take a `CyaSSL_CTX` parameter.
+Because we are no long passing it into the `AcceptAndRead` function, we need to modify the prototype function to no longer take a `wolfSSL_CTX` parameter.
 The top of your file should now look like:

 ```c
 #include <stdio.h>